 From this straightforward table, you can begin to see how our graph is starting to come together.
 You can continue to plot your price points for the increments that you need and the prices you need.

 Now, this is an option it is not the most effective way.
 A step up from writing out the table yourself is to use Excel and have your numbers computed by formula and then placed in a nice spiffy graph.

 The easiest, fastest and the way you should be doing your profit and loss graphs is by using the tools your broker has given you.
 After all, that is why you are paying all of those steep commissions.
 A brokerage that does not offer profit and loss graphs to your positions and for necessary adjustments is not a good option brokerage.

 Profit and loss graphs have several limitations that you need to be aware of.
 The first limitation is that the risk graph shows our profit and loss at the time of expiration, not before.

 When you begin to add time into a risk graph the lines are no longer perfectly straight.
 Anytime you see a curve involved in the graph you know you are dealing with options over different time spans.
-This can make it difficult to see exactly what your profit and loss will be at expiration because those numbers are ambiguous.
+This can make it difficult to understand exactly what your profit and loss will be at expiration because those numbers are ambiguous.

 Another limitation and this one is minor is that profit and loss graphs don't account for commissions.
 Option commissions are small compared to regular trading commissions.
 As with any trading, however, everything must be taken into account when deciding on the best strategy.
 Some option strategies are commission intensive such as an iron condor and when you have to adjust the position this commission total can have a negative impact on your overall profit.

-While you can always create your own profit and loss graphs it is best to find a brokerage that will create graphs for you.
-By going through your brokerage you should be able to easily map possible strategies, your current positions, and any adjustments you might make to your positions.
+While you can always create your own profit and loss graphs, it is best to find a brokerage that will create graphs for you.
+By going through your brokerage, you should be able to easily map possible strategies, your current positions, and any adjustments you might make to your positions.
 Adjusting positions can be hard to see and understand their overall effect without a risk graph associated with them.